Matthewpmac/pdsnd_github/README.md

 Bikeshare Analysis

 ### Description
-Explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+Explore data related to bike share systems for three major cities in the United States— Chicago, New York City, and Washington.

 ### Files used
 bikeshare.py